jik18001/CTng-on-Sphere/README.md

 Every entity (including a control node) is connected to the backbone router via a 100Mbps access link.

 # Results
-Results were obtained using CTngV3 repository with Commit ID:
+Results were obtained by Damon James from the University of Connecticut using CTngV3 repository with Commit ID:
 ```
 fe0941c
 ```